marija2/LiDAR_GUI/README.md

 Note: The front-end design is currently not connected to the back-end.
 As part of my project, I worked on the front end.

+Files index.html and style.css were written by me.

 This project was done as part of the NYU Tandon Undergraduate Summer Research Program.

 To see the poster depicting the work done on this project please use the link below.